ash0080/gun.doc.cn/RAD.md

  - `opt.batch` maximum **number** of items saved before forcing a flush to disk, regardless of `until`.
 (Default: **10K**)
  - `opt.pack` **number** *bytes* what the maximum string size can be to prevent running out of memory.
 (Default: `1399000000 * 0.3`)

+Now onto actually using RAD to save data!

  ## Write

 Now that we have our `rad = Rad(opt)`, we can save data to it!
 Again, this is assuming non-GUN data: